SilverbackOssi/LongTail-Strategy/Modules/ControlInterface/RuleHandler/CheckRules.md

 ALL THE CODE THAT ENSURES STRATEGY GUIDELINES ARE ADHERED

-This worker module ensures the strategy rules are followed.
+This worker module ensures the Strategy and Risk-managament rules are followed.

 - EnforceGridPlacementAccuracy; checks if the grid nodes are in the right price or have been moved(by a user).
 A small deviation is considered to account for slippage.